-Most people with Prader-Willi syndrome have mild to moderate intellectual impairment and learning disabilities.
-One study found that people with Prader-Willi syndrome showed a range of IQ’s, with an overall average IQ of 60.
-This average is 40 points lower than the general population average.
-Some people with Prader-Willi syndrome have IQ's that are above the accepted learning disability range with reports of IQ’s of 103 and 105.
-Although their IQ's may be equal to the average IQ of the general population, people with Prader-Willi syndrome can have a lack of understanding for abstract concepts and may experience difficulty relating to peers.
+Most people with Prader-Willi syndrome (PWS) have mild to moderate intellectual impairment and learning disabilities.
+One study found that people with PWS have a range of IQs with an overall average IQ of 60, which is 40 points lower than in the general population.
+Some people with PWS have an IQ that is above what is considered a learning disability; there have been reports of affected people with IQs of 103 and 105.
+However, even with an IQ in the normal range, a person with PWS may have a lack of understanding for abstract concepts, and may still experience difficulty relating to peers.
 We were not able to find any published case reports or studies, however, reporting a person with PWS in the above average range.

 Last updated: 7/7/2016

 - Eunice Kennedy Shriver National Institute of Child & Human Development.
 Prader-Willi syndrome.
 Eunice Kennedy Shriver National Institute of Child & Human Development.
 March 2010; http://www.nichd.nih.gov/health/topics/Prader_Willi_Syndrome.cfm.
 Accessed 5/27/2011.